Michelle R Martin-Atwood

 Title: Adjunct Instructor: Music Theory

-Michelle Rae Martin-Atwood, originally from Unity, Saskatchewan, holds a Doctor of Musical Arts (2009), a Sacred Music Diploma (2009), and a Master of Music (2001) in organ performance from the Eastman School of Music, where she studied with David Higgs.
+Michelle Rae Martin-Atwood, originally from Unity, Saskatchewan, holds a Doctor of Musical Arts (2009) and a Master of Music (2001) in organ performance, and a Sacred Music Diploma (2009) from the Eastman School of Music, where she studied with David Higgs.
 She earned a Bachelor of Music (1999) from the University of Alberta, under the tutelage of Dr. Marnie Giesbrecht.
-She joined the faculty of The Crane School of Music, State University of New York at Potsdam, in the fall of 2010.
-Michelle also teaches through the Center for Lifelong Education and Recreation at SUNY Potsdam.
+Additional instructors include J. Biggers, C. Crozier, Hans-Ola Ericsson, M.Gailit, A. C. Galán, R. Glasgow, M. Haselböck, J-P. Leguay, A. Marçon, S. Preston, and C. Terry.

 concert in Göteborg, Sweden, for the victims of the 2004 Indian Ocean Tsunami.
 Michelle was a semifinalist in the 2002 Royal Bank Calgary International Organ Competition and a competitor in the National Young Artists Competition in Organ

 Performance in 2003-04.
 In the spring of 2014, Michelle was awarded a Chancellor's Award for Excellence in Adjunct Teaching by the State University of New York.

 Michelle particularly enjoys collaborative performances, recently performing with the

 Regina Philharmonic Chorus & Orchestra under the direction of Hart Godden, and the Elizabeth Clark Dance Ensemble.
 In addition, Michelle is currently working on an album of organ plus other instruments.
 She specializes in Minimalist music (especially that of Philip Glass), and has commissioned several new works for organ solo (such as Tremors of Nostalgia by Aaron Travers) and organ with other instruments and technology.